marcmajcher/stemprov-11ty/src/about/cv.md

 ### Conferences

+2024		Reviewer for Association for Education in Journalism and Mass Communication, Communicating Health, Science, Environment, and Risk Division (AEJMC ComSHER)
 2023		Inclusive SciComm Symposium Advisory Committee 2022-2023	Graduate Student Committee Member for Association for Education in Journalism and Mass Communication Communicating Health, Science,